Overlay (programming): Historical use

 and the new link replaced all of the old link's storage except for the Fortran COMMON area.

 IBM introduced more general overlay handling in IBSYS/IBJOB, including a tree structure and automatic loading of links as part of CALL processing.

-In OS/360, IBM extended the overlay facility of IBLDR by allowing an overlay program to have independent overlay regions, each with its own overlay tree.
-OS/360 also had a simpler overlay system for transient SVC routines, using 1024-byte SVC transient areas.
+In OS/360, IBM extended the overlay facility of IBM 7090/94 IBSYS IBLDR by allowing an overlay program to have independent overlay regions, each with its own overlay tree.
+Another dynamic system of overlays could be constructed using the LOAD or LINK system macros.
+Separately-compiled modules were loaded anywhere in available memory and retained until a DELETE macro was issued for them.
+Loaded programs could, in turn, load other programs and so on.
+OS/360 also had a simpler overlay system for transient operating system SVC routines, using 1024-byte SVC transient areas.

+Systems using Memory segmentation typically do not require overlay facilities.

+Programs on Burroughs Large Systems are composed of segments, which are natural divisions of the program such as COBOL paragraphs, ALGOL procedures, data structures, etc. Each segment is dynamically loaded as needed, and then possibly removed to swapped out to free storage.
+Specific overlay structures are not necessary because the MCP overlays automatically.
+Multics, likewise, does not require specific overlays, because each module is a separate segment, which the supervisor loads, deletes, or swaps out as needed.

 In the home computer era overlays were popular because the operating system and many of the computer systems it ran on lacked virtual memory and had very little RAM by current standards: the original IBM PC had between 16K and 64K, depending on configuration.
 Overlays were a popular technique in Commodore BASIC to load graphics screens.

-"Several DOS linkers in the 1980s supported [overlays] in a form nearly identical to that used 25 years earlier on mainframe computers."
+"Several PC/MS-DOS linkers in the 1980s supported [overlays] in a form nearly identical to that used 25 years earlier on mainframe computers."
 Binary files containing memory overlays had de facto standard extensions .OVL or .OVR (but also used numerical file extensions like .000, .001, etc. for subsequent files).
 This file type was used among others by WordStar (consisting of the main executable WS.COM and the overlay modules WSMSGS.OVR, WSOVLY1.OVR, MAILMERGE.OVR and SPELSTAR.OVR, where the "fat" overlay files were even binary identical in their ports for CP/M-86 and MS-DOS), dBase, and the Enable DOS office automation software package from Enable Software.
 Borland's Turbo Pascal and the GFA BASIC compiler were able to produce .OVL files.